tranhelen/tranhelen/_posts/2016-08-29-tradingforcompassion.md

 - blog
 - design
 layout: post
+twitter_desc: How we don't really understand the word empathy and what we're looking for is compassion instead.
+twitter_image: 51-00card.jpg
 ---

 I attended <a href="https://2016.theconference.se/" class="external" target="_blank"><span class="external-body">The Conference</span><span class="external-box"><span class="external-box__arrow">↗&#xFE0E;</span></span></a> this year on a recommendation about it being a little bit different than most conferences.
 I'll admit that many conferences these days put me to sleep.
 Thankfully this experience was much more exciting, and I want to plug this particular talk by <a href="https://twitter.com/triciawang" class="external" target="_blank"><span class="external-body">Tricia Wang</span><span class="external-box"><span class="external-box__arrow">↗&#xFE0E;</span></span></a> called, <a href="http://videos.theconference.se/dont-trust-the-truth" class="external" target="_blank">&#8220;<span class="external-body"><em>Don't Trust the Truth!</em></span>&#8221; <span class="external-box"><span class="external-box__arrow">↗&#xFE0E;</span></span></a> Watch it and then come back to me.